Send Events to Event Grid Topics

 |Event Type||One of the registered event types for this event source|

-The event count is also configurable in the Serverless360 activity definition.
-This activity configuration can also be saved for future usage.
+The event count is also configurable in the Serverless360 automated tasks definition.
+This automated tasks configuration can also be saved for future usage.

-Similar to the Service Bus and Event Hub activities, sending events to event grid topics can also be automated.
+Similar to the Service Bus and Event Hub automated tasks, sending events to event grid topics can also be automated.
 Serverelss360 lets user simulate a real time scenario by allowing the user to configure the following parameters:

 • Send Batch- the specified number of events will be spilt across the batches